 - Not What It Looks Like: A changeling in the shape of Shahanshah Sailears tries to kill Burro, but Fairy Floss stabs it in the back with Grievous Bottley Harm and saves him.
 Then Dame Lyuba, the Shahanshah's bodyguard, bursts in seeing what looks to be the body of her charge/rightful liege on the floor and Fairy Floss standing over it with a broken bottle...

-- After the End: The Motion of the Stars is set after a war between Equestria and Capra devastated the world, blasting the landscape with destructive magic and killing the Sisters, freezing the sun and moon in place.
+- After the End: The Motion of the Stars is set after a war between Equestria and Capra devastated the world, blasting the landscape with destructive magic and leaving Equestria a barren wasteland.
+As Luna and Celestia perished in the war, the sun and moon were left frozen in place as well, further leaving on half of the world in endless darkness and the other burned by unceasing daylight.

 - Amusing Injuries: Apparently, Starswirls apprentice Meadowbrook came upon these quite often as a result of following Starswirl around, enough so that his mentor adopted onwards, Meadbrook, and stop bleeding so much! as a sort of battlecry.